nivasan1/math-notes/notes.md

 ### Narhwal + Tusk
 - Separate tx dissemination from ordering
   - Storage of causal histories of txs
+- Assuems computationally bounded adversary to $f < n /3$
+    - Does this mean that liveness persists when there are several computationally bounded adversaries?
+I.e $> n / 3$ faulty processes?
+        - This is naturally false, as otherwise a byzantine quorum cannot be reached
 - **Mempool Separate from Consensus**
 - **Narwhal-HS**
     - Broadcast txs in batches (blocks)